 The Chichilnisky Lab Research

-In our basic research, we use unique large-scale multielectrode recordings from the primate retina to study visually evoked activity in hundreds of retinal ganglion cells of multiple types, simultaneously.
+In our basic research, we use unique large-scale multi-electrode recordings to study visually evoked activity in hundreds of retinal ganglion cells of multiple types, simultaneously.
 We ask questions such as these:

 • How do patterns of activity in many cells represent the visual scene?

 • What distinct aspects of vision are mediated by different cell types?